If the architect/designer is on staff, or handles all of your projects...

 Set them up as a builder-side user, so they have the ability to add and edit specs or selection items, as well as interact directly with the client.
 When an admin user on your team adds them to the system, the admin can specify whether the architect can have access to some or all projects, as well as controlling their ability to update the Schedule, update templates, and view financial information.

 Depending on the specifics of your situation, you may decide to limit that architect to just certain projects or to block that person from seeing financial data.
-Your account admin can control this by going to the Contacts > My Team.
+Your account admin can control this by going to the Contacts > Team Members.

 If the architect/designer has been hired by the client...